cloudsimplus/cloudsimplus/README.md

 - Completely new Test Suites.
 - New set of features.
 - New examples for old and new features.
-- Update to Java 8.
+- Updated to Java 8.

 All these improvements are described in details in the next sub-sections.